FoenixRetro/Documentation/f256/programming-file-formats.md

 # KUP
 KUPs are very simple and can contain 40 KiB code/data when run from flash, or 32 KiB when run from disk.
 Contained in their header is and entry point address, and the slot number of where they should be mapped into, the first possible slot being #1 ($2000).

+DOS expands on the KUP header defined by the MicroKernel in a backwards compatible way.

 The header is very simple:

 ```